AndresJejen/PCD-Viewer-Universal/README.md

 # PCD-Viewer-Universal

-In this Repo ypu can find a simple code based on Examples of PCL library
+In this Repo you can find a simple code based on Examples of PCL library

 Visualization: http://pointclouds.org/documentation/tutorials/cloud_viewer.php#cloud-viewer